About This Guide

 Joseph: Honesty Under Temptation and Power

 Joseph's story demonstrates honest leadership across the full spectrum of circumstances, from slavery to prison to palace.
 When Potiphar's wife tried to seduce him, his response revealed his core: “How then can I do this great wickedness and sin against God?”
-Even when Joseph rose to power with access to Egypt's entire treasury, there is no record of him using his position for personal gain.
+Even when Joseph rose to power with access to Egypt's entire treasury, there's no record of him using his position for personal gain.

 These leaders maintained integrity in environments designed to corrupt them.
 If they could be honest in royal courts, prisons, and political intrigue, you can be honest in your boardroom, your Zoom calls, and your difficult conversations.